salvipeter/core-forth/README.md

 An additional file (`utils.fs`) contains some standard utilities from the *tools* wordset:
 - `.S ( -- )`
 - `SEE ( "<spaces>name" -- )`
+It also provides a utility for selectively forgetting words by setting their name length to 0:
+- `FORGET-NAME ( "<spaces>name" -- )`
 <TODO>

 ## About the virtual machine